Wirral Railway: Hoylake and Birkenhead Rail and Tramway Company

-A new company, the Hoylake & Birkenhead Tramway Company, was formed on 19 November 1870.
+A new company, the Hoylake and Birkenhead Tramway Company, was formed on 19 November 1870.
 Its objective may have been to acquire the Hoylake company's line and convert it to a tramway.
-It soon deposited a Parliamentary Bill to build a line from Woodside to Birkenhead Docks, but there proved to be procedural difficulties and the new company was dissolved by Act of 1 July 1872, when a new company, the Hoylake & Birkenhead Rail and Tramway Company was incorporated.
+It soon deposited a parliamentary bill to build a line from Woodside to Birkenhead Docks, but there proved to be procedural difficulties and the new company was dissolved by the Hoylake and Birkenhead Railway and Tramways Act 1872 (35 & 36 Vict. c. cxxvii) of 18 July 1872, when a new company, the Hoylake and Birkenhead Rail and Tramway Company was incorporated.
 It was authorised to operate street running tramways in Birkenhead, and to take over the assets and operation of the Hoylake Railway.
-It acquired the assets of the Hoylake Company for £22,000 and settled the outstanding debt with Vyner.
+It acquired the assets of the Hoylake Railway Company for £22,000 and settled the outstanding debt with Vyner.
 The railway part of its operation was started on 1 August 1872, Vyner's part of the line evidently having been retained intact.
 In 1873 the company opened a street tramway between Wallasey Bridge Road and the Woodside ferry terminal in Birkenhead.
-This was of course horse-operated; it was sold on to the Birkenhead Tramway Company on 11 October 1879.
+This was of course horse-operated; it was sold on to the Birkenhead Tramways Company on 11 October 1879 under the Birkenhead Tramways Act 1879 (42 & 43 Vict. c. clxxxvi).

-The company extended the railway line from Hoylake to West Kirby, and, at the other end of the system, also made the short connection between Wallasey Bridge Road and the docks.
+The company extended the railway line from Hoylake to West Kirby, authorised earlier by the Hoylake and Birkenhead Rail and Tramway Act 1873 (36 & 37 Vict. c. ccxxxix) and, at the other end of the system, also made the short connection between Wallasey Bridge Road and the docks.
 Both of these new sections were opened on 1 April 1878.
-Now concentrating on its railway operation, the company changed its name to the Seacombe, Hoylake and Deeside Railway, by Act of 18 July 1881.
+Now concentrating on its railway operation, the company changed its name to the Seacombe, Hoylake and Deeside Railway, by an act of Parliament, the Seacombe, Hoylake and Dee Side Railway Act 1881 (44 & 45 Vict. c. cxv), of 18 July 1881.

 Wirral Railway

-The Wirral Railway was incorporated by Act of 13 June 1883; it was to build a "Dee Extension" line from Bidston (on the Hoylake line) to Hawarden Bridge on the River Dee, and another line from the Birkenhead Central station of the Mersey Railway to Woodchurch.
+The Wirral Railway was incorporated on 13 June 1883; and given a certificate of authorisation by the Board of Trade under the Railways Construction Facilities Act 1864, the Wirral Railway Certificate 1883.
+It was to build a "Dee Extension" line from Bidston (on the Hoylake line) to Hawarden Bridge on the River Dee, and another line from the Birkenhead Central station of the Mersey Railway to Woodchurch.
 Woodchurch was a place on the Dee Extension a little south of the present-day Upton station on the Hawarden Bridge line.

 In fact the Woodchurch line was not built; but on 14 August 1884 the company were authorised to build from Bidston to New Brighton.